yousefkotp/Egyptian-Arabic-ASR-and-Diarization/README.md

 This phased approach, from synthetic data pretraining to targeted fine-tuning, ensures that the model is well-prepared to handle the complexities of Egyptian Arabic ASR with high accuracy given limited training data.

 - **Note:** Every checkpoint for each one of the stages can be found in this [Google Drive link](https://drive.google.com/drive/folders/1bQ-k6o9B7qlvNO6vujZGnpf2XwI9V8zB?usp=sharing).
 It is highly advised to proceed with only the last checkpoint of the last stage (`asr_model.ckpt`) if you want to further fine-tune it infere with it which could be found [here](https://drive.google.com/file/d/1faLSvzXVcZd_lvBXxxdWYyBGyGnC2ijL/view?usp=sharing).

+### Learning Rate Schedule
+We use Cosine Annealing learning rate schedule for all training phases.
+This schedule is effective in preventing the model from overshooting while converging fast.
+The learning rate is gradually decreased over the course of training, allowing the model to explore a wider range of solutions and converge to a better optimum.
+This was extremly helpful during the last stage of training where the model was able to learn more from the adaptation data.

 ## Inference
 To replicate our inference results, `inference/inference.py` is provided.